samhains/samhains.github.io/blog/_posts/temp/2018-09-13-nuclear-energy-taxonomy-entries.md

 **Instruction** - How do you run the game for your players?
 Advice for starting the pack of dogs on their journey.
 Advice for initiating them on their mission.
 How and when to use tables to create random 'mutation events'.
 A suggested starting circumstance that sets off the exploration.

 **Mutation Index** - This optional mechanic might be triggered every 10 minutes in real-time.
+This is inspired heavily by the chaos index in Chris Kutalik's 'Slumbering Ursines'.
+These might need to be focused more on specific research related radioactive mutations.
 Roll a 20 sided Dice:
 <br>
 <br>
 **1-3** No Event<br>
 **4-5** Radioactive sulphuric rain that glows blue, dogs will be harmed unless they find shelter<br>
 **6-7** A vaguely perceptible reactor appears.
 Although seems that this may exist on a different dimension.
 Party sees themself entering structure in search of Quest object.<br>
 **8-9** Party encounters a puddle that turns out to be a rift in space-time.
-Party now has an exact clone of itself.<br>
+Party now has an exact clone of itself except with (improvised) bodily mutations.<br>
-**10** Deep Fog.<br>
+**10** Roll dice to decide party member who receives an extra body part of their choice through mutation.
+This is not a negative thing!  <br>
 **11-12** Hallucinations, visions of life as domestic animals, memories of humans who worked in the plant.
 Dogs frightened and disoriented.<br>
 **13-15** Nightmares.
 Horrible radioactive mutant visions disturb the sleep of anyone who sleeps.<br>
 **15-17** Tesseract Opens.
 A mildly shimmering doggy door appears.
 Gate connects anyone who enters to a random place on the map.<br>
-**18-20** Radioactive forest researchers arrive in floating vehicle high in the air. <br>
+**18-19** Radioactive forest researchers arrive in floating vehicle high in the air. <br>
+**20** A mystical frog that grants a single wish to the party appears.<br>

 <br>

-**Tables** - The tables for creating some random events that occur at specific moments referenced on the Map will likely be placed here at the bottom of the page.
+**Other Tables** - The tables for creating some random events that occur at specific moments referenced on the Map will likely be placed here at the bottom of the page.

 **PAGE 2**<br>